Skip to content

 While not a legal requirement for sole traders, having a separate business bank account makes bookkeeping dramatically easier and looks more professional when invoicing customers.
 Many banks offer free business accounts for the first year.

 To self-certify notifiable electrical work under Part P of the Building Regulations, you must join a competent person scheme such as NICEIC, NAPIT, or ELECSA.
+Our competent person scheme guide explains the options in detail.
 This costs between 400 and 800 pounds per year and is essential for domestic installers.
 Without it, your customers would need to pay for separate building control approval on notifiable work.

 If you plan to do any work on construction sites, you will need a valid ECS card.
+See our guide to registering as an electrician for the full process.
 This proves your qualifications and competence.
 Most commercial clients and principal contractors require it as a condition of site access.

 Related Course